Market Architecture

 LPs provide liquidity to a market through supplying the collateral token.
 The amount of liquidity allocated by an LP is determined by the total value of collateral supplied to the market, multiplied by the liquidation threshold, and then divided by the product of the base swap rate and the swap term.
 The calculated value represents the amount of payments the supplied collateral could cover based on the current rate, and discounted by the collateral's liquidation threshold.
 Because each market only allows one type of swap to be sold (i.e. fixed rate for floating rate), LPs allocate liquidity for the specific swap direction rather than an equal amount of both sides.
 This structure enables LPs to more effectively manage their own interest rate risk.

 Buyers pay the swap rate for each swap they purchase.
-The swap rate is the sum of the base swap rate, utilization fee, and fee spread for the markets.
+The swap rate for fixed-rate swaps is the sum of the base swap rate, utilization fee, and fee spread for the markets.
+This swap rate is fixed for the term of the swap.

 Utilization Fee: The purpose of the utilization fee is to calculate how much of the market's available liquidity will be consumed by the proposed trade and return a fee that accounts for the impact.
 This fee serves to incentivize LPs to supply additional liquidity to markets with low available liquidity.

 Fee Spread: This fee is set during market creation and is a static fee added to every swap.
-This incentive LPs to supply liquidity regardless of availble liquidity or market conditions.
+This incentive LPs to supply liquidity regardless of available liquidity or market conditions.

 Last updated